We use cookies

 2. The task will be retried up to the specified number of times, with each retry being executed after a short delay to avoid overwhelming the system.

-3. If the task succeeds during any of the retries, the workflow will continue to the next task as normal.
+3. If the task succeeds during any of the retries, the task will continue as normal.

-4. If the task continues to fail after exhausting all the specified retries, the workflow will be marked as failed.
+4. If the task continues to fail after exhausting all the specified retries, the task will be marked as failed.

-This simple retry mechanism can help to mitigate transient failures, such as network issues or temporary unavailability of external services, without requiring complex error handling logic in your workflow code.
+This simple retry mechanism can help to mitigate transient failures, such as network issues or temporary unavailability of external services, without requiring complex error handling logic in your task code.

 How to use task-level retries

-To enable retries for a task in your workflow, simply add the retries property to the task object in your workflow definition:
+To enable retries for a task, simply add the retries property to the task object in your task definition:

-You can add the retries property to any task in your workflow, and Hatchet will handle the retry logic automatically.
+You can add the retries property to any task, and Hatchet will handle the retry logic automatically.

 It’s important to note that task-level retries are not suitable for all types of failures.
 For example, if a task fails due to a programming error or an invalid configuration, retrying the task will likely not resolve the issue.
 In these cases, you should fix the underlying problem in your code or configuration rather than relying on retries.